yousinix/git-for-wizards/README.md

 git clean -fdx
 ```

+---

 ## 5. Riddikulus

-Riddikulus is used to transforms nasty git repositories from something scary as complicated long histories into something silly as numbers, lists, insights and statistics.
+Riddikulus is used to **transforms nasty git repositories** from something scary as complicated long histories **into something silly** as numbers, lists, insights and statistics.

 ### 5.1.
 Count Occurrence of Pattern